 Once you have all of the various items written down, re-write your list and expand it to be more specific.
 For each item, break down what that really means.

-How many cards do you need, what is the postage, how much baking do you do, do you also buy containers to give cookies away in, WHO ALL do you buy gifts for… You can see how expansive this list might get, and it should!!
+Consider details like how many cards you need, cost of the postage, how much baking you’ll do, whether or not you need containers to give cookies away, EVERYONE you need to buy gifts for… You can see how expansive this list might get, and it should!

 This might be a bit of work, but if you want to really make a budget that will love you back, you can’t skip this step.
 Write down every penny you could possibly spend!